01 of 12

 Strangely enough, some of the most serious injuries occur in a fall from 10 to 12 feet.
 Learn how cats manage to land on their feet, and why shorter falls might be more conducive to injuries.

 Cats are capable of affectionate relationships with dogs as well as other family pets.
-The link to the Cats and Their Pets Picture Gallery is visual proof of this attachment to other species.
+This photo is visual proof of cats' attachment to other species.

 12 of 12